 A loss of, mergers of, or backward integration of customers can lead to major changes in the customer structure.
 Due to our very diversified customer structure, however, these risks are limited.
 In addition, we cooperate closely with our core customers within the framework of our key account management.

-Risks from Business Combinations and Investments
+Risks from Business Combinations, Participations, and Other Investments

-Apart from operating growth, acquisitions of companies, business activities, and individual technologies play a key role for the implementation of the strategy for profitable growth at ALTANA.
+Apart from operating growth, acquisitions of companies, business activities, and individual technologies play a key role in the implementation of the strategy for sustainable profitable growth at ALTANA.
 Depending on the size of the activities acquired, inadequate integration can place a burden on the Group’s earnings situation and limit its financial headroom.
 In addition, a business performance that is worse than what was expected when the acquisition was made can lead to impairments of assets with a negative impact on earnings.

 To minimize the effects of the risks from business combinations, we examine our acquisition targets systematically and comprehensively and analyze them in detail in a multistage approval process.